eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Development View/Management-API Walkthrough/5-catalog.md

 - `@context` is part of every JSON-LD document.

 The Data Offers are hidden in the `dcat:dataset` section, grouped by the [Asset](2-assets.md) that the offer is made for.
-Consequently, if there may be more than one offer for the same Asset,
+Consequently, if there may be more than one offer for the same Asset, requiring a Data Consumer to select based on the policies included.
-TODO: finish sentence

 - The `@id` corresponds to the id of the Asset that can be negotiated for.
 - `dcat:Distribution` makes statements over which Data Planes an Asset's data can be retrieved.
 Currently, the EDC always